webdeveric/what-template-am-i-using/readme.txt

 == Changelog ==

 = 0.1.6 =
+* Started using Grunt and SASS.
+* I rewrote how information is displayed in the sidebar panel (removed wtaiu_data filter).
-* Added drag and drop re-ordering of items displayed in the sidebar panel.
+* Added drag and drop re-ordering of panels.
-* Added an open/close button to the drag handle.
+* Added an open/close button to the panel header.
+* Added context menu options to open or close all panels.
+(Only works in Firefox currently)
+* Added Sidebar Information panel that shows you what sidebars and widgets are being used on the current URL.
 * Added checkbox to user profile page so user can toggle showing the sidebar (if allowed).
-* I rewrote how information is displayed in the sidebar panel (removed wtaiu_data filter).
 * Various CSS updates.
 * Tested with default WordPress themes.